moyano83/Kafka-definitive-guide/README.md

 calling the _subscribe()_ method, which has two methods:

     * 'public void onPartitionsRevoked(Collection<TopicPartition> partitions)': Called before rebalancing starts and after the consumer stopped consuming messages
-    * 'public void onPartitionsAssigned(Collection<TopicPartition> partitions)': Called after partitions have been reassigned to the broker, but before the con‐ sumer starts consuming messages
+    * 'public void onPartitionsAssigned(Collection<TopicPartition> partitions)': Called after partitions have been reassigned to the broker, but before the consumer starts consuming messages

 ### Consuming Records with Specific Offsets
 So start reading all messages from the beginning of the partition, use `consumer.seekToBeginning(TopicPartition tp)` to skip all the way to the end of the partition use `consumer.seekToEnd(TopicPartition tp)`, but to seek a specific offset use `consumer.seek(TopicPartition tp, Integer Offset)`.
 This is likely done in the previously described `onPartitionsAssigned` method of a _ConsumerRebalanceListener_ instance (for example getting the offset from a database instead of Kafka).